-You’ve always enjoyed the thought of helping others by serving your community and keeping dangerous criminals off the street.
-You’ve considered becoming a police officer, but you want to be sure you’ve got what it takes to succeed in such an important career.
+If you’ve long dreamt of helping others by serving your community and keeping dangerous criminals off of the street, it’s no wonder you’ve considered becoming a police officer.
+But you’ll want to be sure you’ve got what it takes to succeed before diving into such an important career.

-When asked about the qualities of a police officer, most people will list adjectives such as strong, brave or heroic.
-These qualities are definitely in the job description, but there are several less-prominent traits that the best police officers possess.
+When asked about the characteristics of a police officer, most people will rattle off adjectives like strong, brave and heroic.
+While such qualities are definitely in the job description, there are several less-prominent traits that the best police officers share.

-We spoke with seasoned law enforcement professionals to help understand some of the overlooked abilities that distinguish an average officer from a great one.
-You may be surprised to learn you already possess some of the most important qualities of a police officer.
+We spoke with seasoned law enforcement professionals to learn more about the overlooked abilities that distinguish an average officer from a great one.
+Take a look at what they had to say—you may even be surprised to learn you already possess some of the most important qualities of a police officer.

 1. Communication skills